StateSmith/tutorial-3/lesson-3/composition/README.md

 ![](./docs/fsm.png)

-If you don't like having to type `ctx.` infront of everything, you have a few options:
+If you don't like having to type `ctx.` in front of everything, you have a few options:
 - use a shorter variable name like `c`
+- use [`RenderConfig.DefaultAnyExpTemplate`](https://github.com/StateSmith/StateSmith/blob/main/docs/settings.md#renderconfigdefaultanyexptemplate) and be aware of its current [limitations/quirks](https://github.com/StateSmith/StateSmith/issues/363).
+- use `.csx` files and [StateSmith expansions](https://github.com/StateSmith/tutorial-2/tree/main/lesson-3).
 - use `inheritance` and a language like `C#`/`Java` that don't need `this.`/`self.` to access class members.
-- use [`RenderConfig.DefaultAnyExpTemplate`](https://github.com/StateSmith/StateSmith/blob/main/docs/settings.md#renderconfigdefaultanyexptemplate) and be aware of its [limitations/quirks](https://github.com/StateSmith/StateSmith/issues/363).
-- use `.csx` files and StateSmith expansions.

 <br>